ETFE Structure Specialists

-The air when entering the machine will be dried to avod condensation within the cushions.
-A series of pressure sensors continuously monitor the internal pressure of the ETFE cushions maintaining them between 5 psf and 6 psf.
+The air when entering the machine will be dried to avoid condensation within the cushions.
+A series of pressure sensors continuously monitor the internal pressure of the ETFE cushions maintaining them between 5 psi and 6 psi.

 In case of high wind or snow loads, sensors can automatically and continuously adapt the pressure to compensate external loading.

 Depending on air temperature and humidity, one unit can supply a roof of up to 4500sqm.
-These units are UL certified and run on an 110V power with consumption less tha 1KW/h.
+These units are UL certified and run on an 110V power with consumption less than 1KW/h.

 ETFE films have been rated under different national and international standards as self-extinguishing with no burning drops.
 The film melts away at around 500°F.

 Photovoltaic and LED Integration